-• Relevance of test to the educational program.
-Are the skills and abilities assessed important for the successful program of study?
+• Relevance of the test to the educational program.
+Are the skills and abilities assessed important for successful completion of the program of study?

 • Level of difficulty of the test.
 Is the overall level of difficulty appropriate to the population of prospective students being assessed and to the coursework required in the program?